unraid/docs/docs/unraid-os/manual/storage-management.md

 time (in computer time) for the disk platters to rotate all the way back around until they are positioned to write to that same block.
 That platter rotation time is the part that makes this method take so long.
-It\'s the main reason why parity writes are so much slower than regular writes.
+It's the main reason why parity writes are so much slower than regular writes.

-To summarize, for the \"read/modify/write\" method, you need to:
+To summarize, for the "read/modify/write" method, you need to:

 - read in the parity block and read in the existing data block (can be done simultaneously)